 Once you have your samples in from the field, there are three practical considerations for sample analysis that all have to do with being able to see cell structure within your tree rings.
 Being able to see cell structures is critical to your ability to distinguish ring structures such as micro rings (very narrow rings, sometimes only a few cells wide; see also this image) and false rings (or inter-annual latewood bands; see also this image).
 The bottom line is that if you cannot see cell structure in your wood then you cannot do tree-ring research.

-- Second: Good surface!
+- Second, a good surface!
 I cannot emphasize enough how important a good, fine surface is.
 We use a series of steps to put a surface on both cores and cross sections (see more detailed explanation below).
 You should be able to see the cell structure of the rings when finished; if not, the surface is not good enough.

-- Third: A good dissecting microscope.
-It doesn't matter how well your rings are aligned or how good the surface is if you do not have good enough optics to be able to see the cells within your rings!
+- Third, A good dissecting microscope: It doesn't matter how well your rings are aligned or how good the surface is if you do not have optics able to see the cells within your rings!
 Put a good chunk of your lab money into a good microscope.
 A brand that I highly recommend is Meiji; they have optics that I think are comparable to Nikon or Wild scopes that cost twice as much (or more).
 Be sure to get 10x oculars (not 15x or 20x!) and a zoom range somewhere around 0.7x to 4x, for total magnification of 7x to 40x which covers the range you'll need for tree-ring work.
 Also a boom arm is important if you will be working with cross sections.